SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/installation/macos.md

     ```sh
     cd /Volumes/SumoCollector/Sumo\ Logic\ Collector\ Installer.app/Contents/MacOS/
     ```
 1. Run the JavaApplicationStub binary with the parameters that you want to configure.
-See [Parameters for the Command Line Installer](collector-installation-reference/parameters-command-line-installer.md) for a description of the parameters.
+See [Installed Collector CLI Parameters](collector-installation-reference/parameters-command-line-installer.md) for a description of the parameters.

 **Examples**